-According to media reports, people in Australia and New Zealand consume more cocaine and marijuana at a higher rate than any other country in the world.
+According to criminal justice programs, people in Australia and New Zealand consume more cocaine and marijuana at a higher rate than any other country in the world.
 Between 9.1 and 14.6 percent of the population in the two countries use cannabis, compared to the global usage rate of 2.6 to 5.0 percent.

 In New Zealand, the black market in marijuana generates $98 Million back in 2002.